BracketSpace/Notification/readme.txt

 In messages you can use defined merge tags which will be later changed to content applicable for trigger.

+There is also option to disable the notifications for specific post, comment or user in case you don't want to send notification for a secret article.

 > [See Notification homepage](https://notification.underdev.it) and check Developer docs

 https://www.youtube.com/watch?v=usdBMPjdiuw